Fast domino tileability: Algorithm for tileability

 Beyond the valid pairs that are described in the previous paragraph, $x$ cannot create a valid pair with any other point of $V$.
 For example, in Figure \ref{fi:DegreeTriangle}(b) $x$ cannot form a valid pair with any additional vertex $z$ that is to its right, since there must be a geodesic path between $x$ and~$z$ that contains either $y_1$ or~$y_2$.

 Finally, it is possible that $x \notin \partial R$ and $x$ is on the boundary of a square $s\in S$ without being a vertex of $s$; for example, see Figure \ref{fi:DegreeSquare2}.
 In the figure, $x$ does not form a valid pair with $z_2$, $z_3$, and $z_4$, due to geodesic paths that contain $z_1$.
 While $x\approx_S y_2$, we have $x\not\approx_S y_1$ due to a geodesic path that contains $y_2$.
 Similarly, $x\not\approx_S y_3$ due to $x'$.
-By the way in which we perform our subdivision of $R$ into squares, it is impossible to have a subdivision where $x$ but without $x'$ (that is, the square below $x$ cannot exist without the square to the right of $x$.
+By the way in which we perform our subdivision of $R$ into squares, it is impossible to have a subdivision with $x$ but without $x'$ (that is, the square below $x$ cannot exist without the square to the right of $x$.
 The latter square may be further subdivided).
 Similarly, $x'$ forms a valid pair with $y_3$ but not with $y_2$, $y_1$, and the vertices to the right of $y_3$.

 The examples in the previous paragraph illustrate a general principle: When $x$ is on the boundary of a square $s\in S$ without being a vertex of $s$, out of the points $y\in V$ for which the segment $xy$ intersects the interior of $s$, at most one point creates a valid pair with $x$.
-Specifically, such a point $y$ creates a valid pair with $x$ if and only if the segment $xy$ has slope 1 or -1, does not contain any other point of $S$, and is fully in $R$.
+Specifically, such a point $y$ creates a valid pair with $x$ if and only if the segment $xy$ has slope $\pm 1$, does not contain any other point of $S$, and is fully in $R$.
+For any other such point $z\in V$, there must be a geodesic path between $x$ and $z$ that passes either through $y$ or through one of the two neighbors of $x$ along the boundary of $s$.
 Thus, in this case $x$ is of degree at most six (and this degree is obtained when $x$ is adjacent to two pairs of right-angled triangles).